Nepal NGO Society

 Join our hard-working and dedicated team of volunteers and help those who are in need.

-Share about Youth Power Nepal on your social media.
+Share about us on your social media.
 Create awareness about the people who are in need so we can help as many people as we can.

 Our Networking Organizations

 Nepal Health Society is a non-governmental organization that works to improve the health and well-being of people in Nepal through various programs and services.
 It was established in 1991 and is affiliated with the Social Welfare Council of Nepal.
 Some of its main areas of work include primary healthcare, family health, prison health promotion, sports health, youth health, women’s health, mental health, drug abuse and HIV/AIDS/STI prevention and care, safe migration, suicide prevention and research, advocacy and policy reform.

 Lumbini – Birthplace of Gautam Buddha, Nepal

 Just Say No Nepal is a non-governmental organization that works to prevent drug, alcohol and tobacco abuse and related harms in Nepal.
 It was founded by Mr. Rishi Raj Ojha in 1991 and is affiliated with Just Say No International, USA and World Federation Against Drugs .
 It also works on other health issues such as HIV/AIDS, sanitation, poverty reduction, cyber safety and policy reform.
 It has a vision of helping society build a nation without drugs.
 It conducts various programs such as awareness campaigns, trainings, workshops, seminars and publications.
 It collaborates with national and international organizations and has a team of experts and volunteers.